niapoor/ShortCovertChannels/tmp_channel/README.md

 * Keep running until and while running send.sh.
 It will stop automatically once it has read a message and printed it to the terminal.

 ### send.sh
-* Run in the same directory as recieve.sh
+* Run in the same directory as recieve.sh.
 * Run in a Linux terminal with the covert message as an argument (e.g., `bash send.sh "This is a secret, shhh"`).
 * If send.sh does not run in full, it will fail to delete the tmp directory and its contents.
 To do so, run the command `rm -rf tmp`.